 Direct vs. programmatic advertising: complete comparison

-Based on the takeaways from the previous chapters, here is an ultimate comparison of programmatic vs. direct ads.
+Based on the takeaways from the previous chapters, here's a full comparison of programmatic vs. direct ads.

 Approach | Buying ad space directly from publishers | Automated buying of ad space via software |